High Self-Esteem: Building Positive Self-Regard in Children

 Having a positive and nurturing parenting approach is one way to tackle low self-esteem in children.
 But there are other more practical steps you can take to boost your child’s self-confidence.
 Incorporating these activities into your child’s life can be helpful:

-• Carve out quality time with your child and spend time doing activities you both enjoy that aren’t competitive in nature.
+- Carve out quality time with your child.
+Spend time doing activities you both enjoy that aren’t competitive in nature.

-• Make sure you tell your child that you love them often, and make sure they know that love isn’t something that needs to be earned.
+- Make sure you tell your child that you love them often.
+Stress that love isn’t something that needs to be earned.

-• Attend your child’s games, recitals, and other important events; this helps children know that you take interest in their accomplishments and care about them.
+- Attend your child’s games, recitals, and other important events.
+This helps children know that you take an interest in their accomplishments and care about them.

-• Encourage your child to express themselves—in conversation, in school, and in creative endeavors; doing this ensures that your child knows their voice and opinion matters.
+- Encourage your child to express themselves—in conversation, in school, and in creative endeavors.
+Doing this ensures that your child knows their voice and opinion matter.

 Where to Go From Here